Robrowno/django-raceway/README.md

 I made a mock up of my checkout page using the template provided by [mdboostrap](https://mdbootstrap.com/docs/standard/extended/credit-card/) - With this I was better able to visualise what I needed in my checkout page and how I wanted it to look.

+Some of the logic for my increment/decrement buttons on the track day detail page were inspired by answers from this stackoverflow thread: [Stackoverflow js +/-](https://stackoverflow.com/questions/9186346/javascript-onclick-increment-number)

 ## Personal Credits